DavidSzen/swiftBasics/README.md

 # swiftBasics
-A Swift playground covering basics for code newbies
+A Swift Playground covering basics for code newbies.

 ## To use